 In the two months leading up to the 2015 bupati election, Yusak’s successor, Yesaya Merasi, issued decrees revoking the permits held by the two Tadmax subsidiaries and by the seventh company, which was still owned by the Menara Group, and reissuing them to three new companies.
 Corporate records show the three new companies were owned by a man named Ventje Rumangkang and his family members.
 Ventje is best known as a founder of Indonesia’s Democrat Party, in 2001, but is predominantly a businessman with interests in mining and plantations.

 Fabianus’s campaign continued over the next two years, as he sought to get the rights held by all seven of the original companies cancelled.
 In 2017, he succeeded in getting a fourth concession, owned by an anonymous firm in the UAE, reassigned to an Indonesian company named PT Indo Asiana Lestari.
-The corporate records show that PT Indo Asiana Lestari is owned by two Malaysian firms.
-The minor shareholder is Rimbunan Hijau, one of the world’s largest tropical logging operators, owned by the Malaysian billionaire Tiong Hiew King.
-The majority owner, Mandala Resources, is a shell company registered in Kota Kinabalu, in Malaysian Borneo.
-It is owned by two men who also have a contracting firm that undertakes palm oil development.
-Neither they nor Mandala Resources have any discernable online presence.
+The corporate records show that PT Indo Asiana Lestari is majority-owned by Mandala Resources, a shell company registered in Kota Kinabalu, in Malaysian Borneo.
+Mandala Resources, in turn, is owned by two men who also have a contracting firm that undertakes palm oil development.
+Neither they nor Mandala Resources have any discernible online presence.

 In a brief phone interview, Fabianus insisted he was solely representing the interests of the villagers, who were “traumatized” by the Menara Group’s failure to develop the land.
 “So, we leaders looked for investors who would prioritize their rights,” he said.
 He pointed to the fact that the villagers had signed documents rejecting the Menara Group as evidence of support for his lobbying.